 Elementary and secondary educational institutions have mounting challenges to address in order to maintain standards of quality for academics and facilities.
 Especially as the population of students continues to increase.
 The way we’re looking at traditional school structures is evolving as a result of COVID-19.

-From playgrounds and athletic facilities to lunchrooms, cafeterias, and other common areas, growing student numbers have a notable impact on a variety of different types of school facilities.
+From playground shelters and athletic facilities to lunchrooms, cafeterias, and other common areas, growing student numbers have a notable impact on a variety of different types of school facilities.
 Pair this with the need for social distancing and size limitations on traditional classrooms during the pandemic, and the need for intuitive designing and planning is of utmost importance.

 How Enrollment Growth Affects Schools